 // images from Folkhem, photographed by Henrik Bonnier, via La Maison d’Anna G. //

 If you spend as much time looking at design blogs as I do you have probably already seen the gorgeous pictures of Christmas mood in designer and calligrapher Ylva Skarp home.
-Since I really like the cozy and simple look of this home I must share it also here :) I like how the nature feels surrounding the home feels present also inside the house.
-Interior is in calm tones, with white, grey and black as the base.
-Sheepskins, paper decorations, candles, pine cones and twigs make it feel cozy and ready for the winter holidays…
+Since I really like the cozy and simple look of this home I must share it also here :) I like how the nature surrounding the home feels present also inside the house.
+Interior is in calm tones, with white, grey and black as a base.
+Sheepskins, paper decorations, candles, pine cones and twigs make it feel cozy and ready for winter holidays…

 // images from Lantliv, photographed by Magdalena Björnsdotter //